All Episodes

 If that's not it, then they must be working for the insurance company or for the drug company.

-Now this descending into nonsensical stuff.
+Now it's descending into nonsensical stuff.

-Now I don't even know what he's talking about.
+I don't even know what he's talking about.

-Uh here is the Speaker of the House.
+Here is the Speaker of the House.

-Uh CNN's newsroom.
+CNN's newsroom.

 She is not abandoning the public option.

-All right, the New York Times has done an acorn story.
+All right, the New York Times has done an Acorn story.

-And it is uh it's by Scott Shane.
+And it's by Scott Shane.

 I'll tell you more about Scott Shane in mere moments.